YashashTV01/Python-Ass2/README.md

 ## Introduction

-This project involves marking grow sensor locations on a UK map using Python.
+This project involves marking grow sensor locations on a UK map using Python.<br>
 The program reads a dataset containing sensor locations and plots them on the map, generating an output image.

 ## Requirements

-Ensure you have the following packages installed:
+We need to ensure the following packages installed:

 - pandas
 - matplotlib